 Note: It can be difficult to navigate Batad town proper as there are no street signs and visible house numbers.
 I guess the locals rely on experience and landmarks to navigate.
 After my trip, I thought perhaps it might be possible to obtain a detailed satellite or aerial imagery of Batad so you could figure out the maze-like paths.
 I got to try this when I come back.

-Well that's what the young kids on their way to school told me
+Behind that cliff wall is supposedly the trail to Tappiya falls.
+Well that's what the young kids on their way to school told me |

 Miss that one and you will have to pray that there would be other arriving Batad backpackers who would gladly let a stranger hitch their van going back to Banaue.
 So try to avoid drinking too much Tapuy rice wine the night before so you can wake up early in the morning.